Writing an offer letter sellers will love might seem like a no-brainer, but don't underestimate this powerful tool.

 It’s like striking gold: After hours of scouring homes for sale in Atlanta, GA, or Seattle, WA, you’ve found the house of your dreams.
 In fact, you went home last night and played a little game of Where Does the Sofa Go?
 But before you can say “home sweet home,” there’s an offer to be made (and accepted).
 While these three tips won’t guarantee that your offer will be chosen, they will help you be competitive, and you’ll be one step closer to landing your dream home.

 1. Carefully consider your approach

-If you’re thinking of submitting a lowball offer, have a candid conversation with your real estate agent.
+If you’re thinking of submitting a lowball offer, engage in a candid conversation with your real estate agent.
 Agents know the market well and might even know a thing or two about the listing agent through previous sales.
-There are certain times when a lowball offer might start a favorable negotiation process, but there are many others when it can derail the reality of landing your dream home.
+There are certain times when a lowball offer might start favorable negotiations, but there are many others when such an offer can derail the reality of landing your dream home.
 If you decide to submit an offer substantially below the listing price, be prepared for a negotiation process — or a flat-out “no.”

 When you’re ready to make your offer, back it up with everything the seller needs to know.
-You want them to believe that yours is the one offer they should look at twice.
-Be sure to include completed offer paperwork, signatures where they belong, and make sure you’re asking for seller concessions that make sense for the market.
+You want the seller to believe that yours is the one offer to look at twice.
+Be sure to include completed offer paperwork with signatures where they belong, and make sure you’re asking for seller concessions that make sense for the market.

 2. Weigh the pros and cons of your requests for repairs